 Spells destroy enemies and environment

-Summoners Fate is inspired by our favorite tabletop, role playing, and collectible card games we played growing up.
+Abalon is inspired by our favorite tabletop, role playing, and collectible card games we played growing up.
 There's a satisfaction playing these games that goes beyond winning: the creative expression of building a team, devising a play style that's unique to you, and seeing your carefully planned strategy culminate in an epic experience shared with friends.
 Our goal is to capture this amazing feeling of creativity and strategic mastery in a modernized game that's fast and fun for those of us living in a world that often goes by too fast without it.

 Use cards to transform terrifying monsters into tiny squirrels

-Are you wondering about the unique top-down perspective of Summoners Fate?
+Are you wondering about the unique top-down perspective of Abalon?
 One of our goals is to capture the feeling of playing a classic, miniature-based tabletop board game.
 We want the game to feel both familiar to fans of this genre and approachable to new players.
 Additionally, there’s an important connection between the world perspective and the game story:

-The world of Summoners Fate exists in a dimension parallel to ours.
+The world of Abalon exists in a dimension parallel to ours.
 The screen of your device (whether your desktop monitor or your phone) represents your “looking glass” into this world.
 With simple gestures across your looking glass, you command your chosen characters, unveiling their destiny with each of your decisions.

 Experience a unique perspective where characters look up at you